Shreyash1928/Terraform-Project1/README.md

 🚀 Terraform AWS EC2 Deployment (Beginner Project)

 This project demonstrates how to deploy an Amazon EC2 instance on AWS using Terraform.
-It is a beginner-friendly Infrastructure-as-Code (IaC) project that shows how to automate cloud resources, manage configurations, and create reusable Terraform modules.
+It is a beginner-friendly Infrastructure-as-Code (IaC) project that teaches cloud automation, resource provisioning, and writing reusable Terraform configurations.

 📌 Project Overview

-Using Terraform, we automated the provisioning of:
+Using Terraform, this project provisions:

-An EC2 instance (Amazon Linux 2)
+✔️ Amazon EC2 instance (Amazon Linux 2)

-A Security Group (allowing SSH + HTTP)
+✔️ Security Group allowing SSH (22) and HTTP (80)

-Automatic public IP assignment
+✔️ Automatic public IP assignment

-NGINX installation using user_data script
+✔️ NGINX installation using user_data

+✔️ AWS resources deployed in ap-south-1 (Mumbai)

 🏗️ Terraform Resources Used